harlockus/veracode-reporting-api-helper/README.md

 # Introduction
 This script will allow leveraging interval of 6 months to gather all needed info.
-It also gives an option to selct the name of one application to show results for that application only.
+It also gives an option to select the name of one application to show results for that application only.

 # Output
+The output is in excel.
 The output is `veracode_findings.xlsx`.

 # Install requirements